andresol/kegweight/README.md

 Kegweight
 =========

-Arduino + HX711 + Weight sensor + Kegerface for monitoring how much beer there is in the keg.
+Arduino + HX711 + LCD Keypad + Weight sensor + Kegerface for monitoring how much beer there is in the keg.

 ![ScreenShot](screenshot1.jpg "Arduino")